Research

 Progranulin, neuroinflammation and toxicity

-Mutations in the granulin (GRN), which result in a loss of the protein progranulin (PGRN), are associated with TAR DNA-binding protein 43 (TDP-43)-positive FTD.
+Mutations in the granulin (GRN), which result in a loss of the protein progranulin (PGRN), are associated with TAR DNA-binding protein 43 (TDP-43)-positive frontotemporal dementia.
 PGRN plays a role in several cellular processes, including cell growth, neuronal repair and inflammation.
-In its full-length form, the protein has trophic and anti-inflammatory functions, yet PGRN can also be cleaved into smaller fragments that have proinflammatory properties.
+In its full-length form, the protein has trophic and anti-inflammatory functions; yet, PGRN also can be cleaved into smaller fragments that have proinflammatory properties.

 Our research team suspects that measuring the levels of these cryptic peptides could act as a proxy for measuring TDP-43 pathology in patient samples.
-Furthermore, should the levels of any cryptic peptide correlate with clinical characteristics such as age of onset or disease duration, that peptide could be used as a prognostic biomarker in ALS and FTD.
-We are also assessing whether any of these misspliced products contribute to disease pathogenesis using cell and animal models.
-Our investigators believe that this line of inquiry will open new avenues of research on TDP-43 biology and FTD and ALS pathogenesis.
+Furthermore, should the levels of any cryptic peptide correlate with clinical characteristics such as age of onset or disease duration, that peptide could be used as a prognostic biomarker in ALS and frontotemporal dementia.
+We also are assessing whether any of these misspliced products contribute to disease pathogenesis using cell and animal models.
+Our investigators believe that this line of inquiry will open new avenues of research on TDP-43 biology and frontotemporal dementia and ALS pathogenesis.

 Measuring tau seeding and its role in disease progression

-The accumulation of hyperphosphorylated tau causes the formation of neurofibrillary tangles, a pathological hallmark of Alzheimer's disease (AD), frontal temporal dementia, progressive supranuclear palsy, Pick's disease, corticobasal degeneration and other tauopathies.
-Understanding the variables that influence the rate and spread of tau aggregation could have a profound effect on the treatment of these complex disorders.
+The accumulation of hyperphosphorylated tau causes the formation of neurofibrillary tangles, a pathological hallmark of Alzheimer's disease, frontal temporal dementia, progressive supranuclear palsy, Pick's disease, corticobasal degeneration and other tauopathies.
+Understanding the variables that influence the rate and spread of tau aggregation could profoundly affect the treatment of these complex disorders.

-Recently, our team learned that a smaller part of the abnormal tau protein present in people with AD has the intrinsic ability to polymerize under physiological conditions: This region is referred to as the AD tau core.
-Furthermore, the AD tau core can template wild-type tau, inducing its incorporation into tau aggregates.
-Using an ultrasensitive real-time quaking-induced conversion (RT-QuIC) assay, our lab is able to measure the inherent seeding ability of abnormal tau species in patient samples.
-We hope that the use of this assay will allow us to gain diagnostic and prognostic insight in AD, and we aim to apply these methods to other tauopathies, as well.
+Recently, our team learned that a smaller part of the abnormal tau protein present in people with Alzheimer's disease has the intrinsic ability to polymerize under physiological conditions.
+This region is referred to as the Alzheimer's disease tau core.
+Furthermore, the Alzheimer's disease tau core can template wild-type tau, inducing its incorporation into tau aggregates.
+Using an ultrasensitive real-time quaking-induced conversion (RT-QuIC) assay, our lab can measure the inherent seeding ability of abnormal tau species in patient samples.
+We hope that the use of this assay will allow us to gain diagnostic and prognostic insight in Alzheimer's disease, and we aim to apply these methods to other tauopathies as well.

 Biomarker assay development